 - Keep your head level and in line with your body.

 - Pull in your abdomen.

-- Balance your weight evenly on both feet.
+- Bear your weight primarily on the balls of your feet.

 - Let your hands hang naturally at your sides.